Google’s growth slows as pandemic infests advertising market

 The company’s revenue growth hasn’t been this low since the summer of 2015, before Google created Alphabet as a new holding company for itself and a hodgepodge of small, risky tech ventures.

-The performance was still slightly better than revenue of $40.8 billion projected by analysts surveyed by FactSet Reearch.
+The performance announced Tuesday was still slightly better than revenue of $40.8 billion projected by analysts surveyed by FactSet Research.

 Alphabet earned $6.8 billion during the quarter, a 2% increase from last year.
-The company’s stock climbed nearly 4% to $1,278.96 in extended trading, although shares remain about 17% below their peak reached about two months ago
+The company’s stock climbed 8% to $1,336.98 in after-hours trading.
+If the shares follow a similar trajectory in regular trading on Wednesday, they will be about 10% below the peak they reached in February.

+“Things don’t sound quite as bad as some people had feared,” said Edward Jones analyst David Heger.

 Facebook, the second largest seller of digital ads behind Google, is expected to also disclose a dramatic slowdown on Wednesday when it’s scheduled to release its January-March numbers.

-The current April-June quarter is expected deliver even grimmer news, with major advertisers in airlines, hotels and other travel-sensitive have little or no reason to spend anything to reach consumers either prevented or uninterested in going on their usual summer vacations.
+The current April-June quarter is expected deliver even grimmer news, given that major advertisers such as airlines, hotels and other travel-sensitive businesses have little reason to reach consumers unable or unwilling to take usual summer vacations.

+“We anticipate the second quarter will be a difficult one for our advertising business,” Porat said during the conference call.

-Neither Alphabet nor Google have ever issued guidance on future results, and and it isn’t deviating from that practice now.
-Stock-market analysts, however, aren’t particularly optimistic.
+Neither Alphabet nor Google have ever issued guidance on future results, and they company isn’t deviating from that practice now.
+Stock-market analysts, however, are projecting Alphabet’s second-quarter revenue will be flat, with a slight uptick anticipated later this year.

-Their second-quarter projections foresee flat Alphabet revenue.
 A no-growth quarter would be unprecedented for Google.
 Its most lackluster showing so far came more than a decade ago in the midst of the Great Recession when revenue during the second quarter of 2009 rose by a paltry 3%.

-Even as its revenues slow, Google remains a moneymaking machine, thanks how deeply ingrained its search engine, digital maps, Gmail and YouTube video services are in people’s lives.
-YouTube fared particularly well in the first quarter; its revenue increased 33% from the same time last year, driven by how much more time people are spending watching video while stuck at home.
+Even as its revenues slow, Google remains a moneymaking machine, thanks to how deeply ingrained its search engine, digital maps, Gmail and YouTube video services are in people’s lives.
+YouTube fared particularly well in the first quarter; its revenue increased 33% from the same time last year, although Porat said the gains tapered off dramatically for the video site during March, too..

-Demand for all kinds of online service also helped bolster the company sales of services that help operate websites.
+Demand for all kinds of online services also helped bolster the company sales of services that help operate websites.
 Google’s cloud-computing division posted a 52% revenue increase.

 But advertising tied to search results remains the company’s financial engine, and it is sputtering along with the rest of the economy.
 Revenue from Google’s search engine rose 9% during the first quarter, and presumably has deteriorated further since the end of March.

-To help cushion the financial blow, Alphabet CEO Sundar Pichai has already curtailed the company’s hiring plans for the rest of the year and also is slashing the marketing budget to promote its own products and services.
+To help cushion the financial blow, Pichai has already curtailed the company’s hiring plans for the rest of the year and also is slashing the marketing budget to promote its own products and services.
+In addition, he disclosed on the conference call that the company will stop spending so much on additional office space as part of an effort to “recalibrate the focus and pace of our investments.”

 The challenges facing Google are a downside of running a business built on offering free digital services paid for by ads.
 That model is more vulnerable to economic turbulence than to others based on paid subscriptions that people still value in tough times.